Executive Summary

 We just provided a new name, attacker’s user ID and the MAC address. we already have the bind request having above values.

-So here, we did with binding the victim’s smart lock to our(attacker’s) mobile application.
+We then successfully bound the victim’s smart lock to the attacker’s mobile application.
 Now just unlock the device with the mobile application.
 For unlocking the device via mobile application attacker should present in the Bluetooth range of the device.

 View here the video PoC here